-- 1. Cooperation under this Agreement may include, but is not limited to, any of the following: - a) coordinated research Projects and joint research Projects; - b) joint task forces to examine emergent homeland/domestic security challenges; - c) joint studies and scientific or technical demonstrations; - d) joint organisation of field exercises, scientific seminars, conferences, symposia, and workshops; - e) training of scientists and technical experts; - f) visits and exchanges of scientists, engineers, or other appropriate personnel; - g) exchanges or sharing of scientific and technological information and Equipment and Material; - h) exchange of information on practices, laws, regulations, standards, methods, and programs relevant to cooperation under this Agreement; - i) joint use of laboratory facilities and Equipment and Material, for conducting scientific and technological activities including Research, Development, Testing and Evaluation; and - j) joint management of the commercialisation and exploitation of Equipment and Material and Project Foreground Information developed through Cooperative Activity. - 2.
-Nothing in paragraph 1 shall preclude the Parties from facilitating other forms of Cooperative Activity that they may agree upon.
+- Cooperative Activity under this Agreement may include, but is not limited to, any of the following: - a) coordinated research Projects and joint research Projects; - b) joint task forces to examine emergent homeland/domestic security challenges; - c) joint studies and scientific or technical demonstrations;

+- d) joint organisation of field exercises, scientific seminars, conferences, symposia, and workshops; - e) training of scientists and technical experts; - f) visits and exchanges of scientists, engineers, or other appropriate personnel; - g) exchanges or sharing of information and Equipment and Material; - h) exchange of information on practices, laws, regulations, standards, methods, and programs relevant to cooperation under this Agreement; - i) joint use of laboratory facilities and Equipment and Material, for conducting scientific and technological activities including Research, Development, Testing and Evaluation; and - j) joint management of the commercialization and exploitation of Equipment and Material and Project Foreground Information developed through Cooperative Activity. - 2.
+Nothing in paragraph 1 shall preclude the Parties from facilitating other forms of Cooperative Activity that they may agree upon. - 3.
+Prior to undertaking any Cooperative Activity (including any Project) under this Agreement, the Parties shall agree in writing upon the nature, scope, and duration of the Cooperative Activity, and in the case of a Project, agree upon a Project Arrangement as set out in Article 8.